AKSW/fuseki-docker-plus/README.md

 # fuseki-docker-plus

-Customized Apache Jena Fuseki Docker Image with Pre-installed Plugins and a simple plugin manager for self contained plugin JARs.
+Customized Apache Jena Fuseki Docker Image with pre-installed plugins and a simple plugin manager for self-contained plugin JARs.

 ## Features